mrbric23/smtp_builder/README.md

 ./setup.sh -d exemple.com -u yourusername -p yourpassword
 ```

+> **Note**
-INFO : Username and password will be used to access the mail server so choose the ones you want.
+> Username and password will be used to access the mail server so choose the ones you want.
+>

-INFO : Your final sender email address will be username@yourdomain.com.
+> Your final sender email address will be username@yourdomain.com.

 ### Step 5.
 Configure RDNS / PTR